|

 Thant, Third United Nations Secretary-General, 1961-1971 |

-it would seem, is nothing less than the power to overcome danger, misfortune,
+seem, is nothing less than the power to overcome danger, misfortune, fear, injustice,

-fear, injustice, while continuing to affirm inwardly that life with all its sorrows
+while continuing to affirm inwardly that life with all its sorrows is good; that

-is good; that everything is meaningful even if in a sense beyond our understanding;
+everything is meaningful even if in a sense beyond our understanding; and that

 We add our